Kamlesh718/the-wild-oasis-management/README.md

 This Website is my first project that I created while learning React.
 It's designed for internal use by employees to manage bookings, cabins, prices.
 It provides a user-friendly interface built with React, React Query, and Styled Components, with Supabase serving as the backend.

-## About

-This project was conceived during the process of learning Reactjs from a comprehensive course.
-The application showcases the utilization of React capabilities.

 **Login page:**
 ![login](https://github.com/Kamlesh718/the-wild-oasis-management/assets/91180891/87f3c08d-8d60-4b1e-96e5-105a0e255798)